-- The depreciation deduction for the taxable year in which "Qualified Property" is placed in service includes an allowance equal to 50 percent (100% for Qualified Property acquired between Sept.
-8, 2010 and Dec.
-31, 2011) of the adjusted basis of the Qualified Property (i.e., after adjustments under other sections of the IRC (e.g., Section 179)). - → Exception: for "Properties Having Long Production Periods" (defined later) that are placed in service in 2015, the bonus depreciation allowance applies only to that portion of the adjusted basis thereof attributable to manufacture, construction, or production before January 1, 2015.
+- The depreciation deduction for the taxable year in which "Qualified Property" is placed in service includes an allowance equal to a percentage of the adjusted basis of the Qualified Property (i.e., after adjustments under other sections of the IRC (e.g., Section 179)). - → The percentage depends on the year the property is placed in service, as previously discussed. - → Exception: for "Properties Having Long Production Periods" (defined later) that are placed in service in the extension year, the bonus depreciation allowance applies only to that portion of the adjusted basis thereof attributable to manufacture, construction, or production before January 1 of the extension year